-To link the LMH portfolio to the factor zoo, recall that there always exists a portfolio that is ex-post efficient (Roll, 1977).
-A restatement of this observation is that adding LMH formed ex-post to the CAPM relation always produces an $R^2$ of 1.
+To link the LMH portfolio to the factor zoo, recall that adding LMH formed ex-post to the CAPM relation always produces an $R^2$ of 1.
 But then the J additional factors can be identified as principal components of LMH formed ex-post.
 We now examine this idea in the context of a model with J factors driving payoffs.
+We then examine a "large economy" in which the number of stocks and the number of factors grow unboundedly but in a way that their relative size, $J/N \to \psi \in [0,1]$ , remains finite (e.g., Martin and Nagel (2020)).
+In this context, we can examine in further details how factors and the LMH portfolio relate in terms of the distribution of eigenvalues of factor loadings; this distribution of eigenvalues specifies the "demographics" of the factor zoo.